 Many people ask me what kind of books I recommend for the time after a meditation retreat.
 For this reason I thought that it would be a good idea to list all our recommended books.
 If you have joined one of our retreats and want to study the practice in detail, these books will help.

 Furthermore we might often feel that we don’t know enough to meditate properly.
-As a result of having joined our retreats here you certainly do have enough knowledge to start practicing.
+As a result of having joined our retreats you certainly do have enough knowledge to start practicing.
 Therefore I encourage all of you to accompany your reading session with real life practice.
 Thus the knowledge doesn’t stay in dusty shelves.
 It rather comes alive through your realizations.

 “Renowned for the beauty and simplicity of his teachings, Ajahn Chah was Thailand’s best-known meditation teacher.
 His charisma and wisdom influenced many American and European seekers, and helped shape the American Vipassana community.
 This collection brings together for the first time Ajahn Chah’s most powerful teachings, including those on meditation, liberation from suffering, calming the mind, enlightenment and the ‘living dhamma’.”
 Therefore we highly recommend it highly!

 “The sound of silence is like a subtlety behind everything that you awaken to; you don’t notice it if you’re seeking the extremes.
 Yet as we start to become more poised, more present, fully receptive of all this moment has to offer, we start to experience it vividly and listening to it can draw us ever—deeper into the mysteries of now.”
 We certainly recommend reading books from Ajahn Sumedho!

 The Mind and the Way by Ajahn Sumedho